 - LSC-funded organizations field an estimated 1.9 million requests for help every year.
 Of those, 49% of requests get turned away due to limited resources; Even when organizations can assist, they only have the resources to fully resolve 56% of problems.
 That means LSC-funded organizations cannot provide any or enough legal help for 1.4 million civil legal problems (71%) brought to them every year.

 Ontra’s work to narrow the justice gap

 The LSC defines the “justice gap” as “the difference between the civil legal needs of low-income Americans and the resources available to meet those needs.”
-To help close that gap, Ontra’s Dollar a Document program donates one dollar for every document processed on its platform to support nonprofit legal aid organizations that directly serve these communities.
+To help close that gap, Ontra’s Legal Aid Alliance program donates one dollar for every document processed through its Contract Automation solution to support nonprofit legal aid organizations that directly serve these communities.

 “As a member of the legal community, Ontra has a responsibility to be part of the solution,” Ontra CEO and Founder Troy Pospisil said.
 “Ontra is proud to partner with the LSC with our Dollar a Document program to help support vetted, nonprofit legal aid programs across the country.
 This effort is at the heart of our commitment to combat systemic inequality in an ongoing manner.”